Bhat-Priyanka/AWS-Projects/AWS serverless web application 2/README.md

 9. Copy the ‘Invoke URL’ from Stages -> Stage details and go to downloads -> app.js file.
 10. In the ‘fetch()’, line, replace the URL with the invoke URL.
 11. Upload this file to the S3 bucket.
-12. Under S3 bucket -> Properties -> Static website hosting, open the URL the URL on the browser and see that the website is hosted and the recipes are displayed.
+12. Under S3 bucket -> Properties -> Static website hosting, open the URL on the browser and see that the website is hosted and the recipes are displayed.

     <img src="https://github.com/Bhat-Priyanka/AWS-Projects/blob/main/AWS%20serverless%20web%20application%202/Images/Result.png" width="800">